yourstrulyhb/AoT-Console-Game/README.md

 # Attack on Titan-inspired Console Combat Game
 ### CMSC 22 Project by Hannah Bella C. Arceño
-#### This simple personal project was created with my love for Attack on Titan.
+#### This simple project was created with my love for Attack on Titan anime/manga.

 __Design Patterns:__
 * Factory method